-Overall, baroxolone methyl has been well tolerated in clinical trials.
+The investigational drug bardoxolone methyl is a capsule taken by mouth that has been tested in clinical studies with different diseases, including CKD, cancer, and pulmonary hypertension.
 The most common side effects have included muscle cramps and nausea.

 A previous large study in over 2000 diabetic patients with severe, stage 3 and 4 chronic kidney disease was stopped early because bardoxolone methyl increased the risk for fluid retention in a subset of patients who had previously been hospitalized for heart failure and who had fluid retention prior to the start of the study.

 The increased risk for fluid retention was observed in the first month after starting treatment.
 The identified risk factors are a history of serious cardiovascular disease or heart failure, and are now used to exclude patients who are more likely to retain fluid from participating in studies with bardoxolone methyl.

 FALCON will exclude patients with stage 4 chronic kidney disease and these risk factors.
 Additionally, patients will be monitored closely during the first two months of the trial to ensure they do not develop fluid retention.